HCP Resources

 Jump to Resource Library

 MyCartilageCare can provide patient support by helping to manage the insurance process.
-MyCartilageCare provides patient benefit investigation, predetermination and prior authorization assistance, and reimbursement support.
+MyCartilageCare provides patient benefit investigation, predetermination/prior authorization assistance, and reimbursement support.

 Step 1